saidvandeklundert/saidvandeklundert.github.io/_posts/2020-12-24-python-functions-in-jinja.md

 image: /img/python-logo.jpg
 ---

-Jinja is a <b>templating</b> engine for the Python programming language.
-It is not a <b>programming</b> language.
-Jinja comes with its own syntax, control structures, expressions and it allows you to do some pretty complicated things.

-But in some cases, Jinja templates become too complicated.
-As a result, you can see a lot of deeply nested if statements, clunky ways of working with variables, filtering the variables and more.
+In some cases, Jinja templates can become too complicated.
+Lots of deeply nested if statements, clunky ways of working with variables and many more things that hurt the eyes.

 {:refdef: style="text-align: center;"}
 ![Jinja logo](/img/jinja_logo.png "Jinja logo")